-Henry was still attending the Manual Arts High School when he played with his first professional band - the Roy Ayers Latin Jazz Quintet.
+Henry Franklin was still attending Manual Arts High School when he played with his first professional band - the Roy Ayers Latin Jazz Quintet.
 Around that same time, Henry met and worked with Harold Land and Hampton Hawes.
 Years later he would tour Europe with Hawes and record five albums with him.

 Jazz continued to heat up the scene in Los Angeles, with scores of clubs packing the houses from Adams Boulevard to Sunset and Hollywood Boulevards to across Central Avenue.
 Jazz was king in L.A. and a young Henry Franklin held court with the likes of Ornette Coleman, Don Cherry, Billy Higgins and Scott LaFaro.

-Henry continued to study, listen and hone his craft, but in 1968 received a call from Willie Bobo.
+In 1968 Henry received a call from Willie Bobo.
 The call led to a year-long tour of the East Coast, where on his off days, he worked gigs with Archie Shepp, Lamont Johnson, Beaver Harris and Roswell Rudd.
 Then one night, Hugh Masekela heard Henry play and made him an offer.
 Three and a half years later the two would collaborate on Grazing in the Grass and then part ways with a great friendship and a gold record.
 Henry's touring continued over the next few years, working internationally with singer O.C.
 Smith, The Three Sounds, Freddie Hubbard and Count Basie.
 Henry collected another gold record with Stevie Wonder on The Secret Life of Plants.

 Henry began experimenting outside of the bebop genre with John Carter and Bobby Bradford and produced two albums: Self-Determination Music and Secrets.
 The jazz world continued to embrace him and Henry's work continued to be elevated.
 He would team with Dennis Gonzales, John Purcell and William Richardson and perform with them on five albums that were critically acclaimed throughout Europe.
 Henry also played extensively with Pharoah Sanders, Joe Williams, Sonny Rollins, Bobby Hutcherson, Sonny Fortune and Milt Jackson.